Misterblue/opensim-docker/README.md

 a separate directory.
 In general,

 - `OpenSimDefaults.ini` is used unchanged from  the sources
-- `OpenSim.ini.example` is copied to `OpenSim.ini` with no changes
+- `OpenSim.ini.example` is not used and is ignored
 - the files in `config-include` are emptied so they don't do anything when included by any script
-- configuration uses the feature that [OpenSimulator] reads all the INI files in `bin/config`
+- configuration uses the feature that [OpenSimulator] reads all the INI files from a specified directory (default is ./bin/config).
+This directory is mounted to a directory external to the [Docker] container and based on the `CONFIG_NAME`.

-The latter feature is used by `config/setup.sh` which copies a `$CONFIG_NAME/Include.ini` into `bin/config` and that is what includes all the necessary configuration files in the `$CONFIG_NAME` directory.
+In the mounted configuration directory, the file `setup.sh` is run before [OpenSimulator] is started to do any setup.

-`docker-compose` mounts the container's `bin/config` directory as the `config/` directory so all of the configuration of the
+`docker-compose` mounts the container's `bin/config` directory as the `config/` directory so all configuration is loaded from the external directory.
-The latter feature means that one could either use the configuration samples included with these sources or one could mount a volume on top of `/home/opensim/opensim/bin/config` and completely replace all the configuration files.
-This enables the flexibility of either building configuration within the [Docker] image or supplying one's own configuration at runtime.
+This means that a complete configuration must be created outside the Docker container.
+Many examples are given.

 ## Running the Docker Image